1000 E. University Ave.

 2011 "The Wills of Mary Queen of Scots," Shakespeare Association of America

-2011 "Mary Queen of Scots at Fontainbleau," Renaissance Society of America (RSA), Montreal.
+2011 "Mary Queen of Scots at Fontainebleau," Renaissance Society of America (RSA), Montreal.

-2010 "Reconsidering Mary Queen of Scots," Annual Denys Hay Lecturer, University of Edinburgh.
+2010 "Reconsidering Mary Queen of Scots," Annual Denys Hay Lecture, University of Edinburgh

 2010 "Bess of Hardwick's Chatsworth Workshop: Assembling a Personal Iconography," Renaissance Society of America, Venice